kqcode/HelmConvert/README.md

 # HelmConvert
-HelmConvert is userd to convert Helm charts for different cloud providers.
+HelmConvert is used to convert Helm charts for different cloud providers.